Bundles of spectra and algebraic K-theory: Model categories of parametrized spectra

 \begin{theorem} \cite{MS}*{12.3.10} The category $\sS_{B}$ of spectra over $B$ admits the structure of a well-grounded compactly generated model category whose weak equivalences are the stable equivalences.
 The fibrations and cofibrations are called the $s$-fibrations and the $s$-cofibrations, and the $s$-fibrant objects are the $\Omega$-spectra over $B$.
 We refer to this model structure as the $s$-model structure (or stable model structure) on $\sS_{B}$. \end{theorem}

-In the case $B = *$, we recover the stable model structure on orthogonal spectra from Mandell-May-Schwede-Shipley \cite{MMSS}.
+In the case $B = *$, this coincides with the stable model structure on orthogonal spectra from Mandell-May-Schwede-Shipley \cite{MMSS}.

-Parametrized $\cI$-spaces and parametrized spectra are related by suspension spectrum and underlying infinite loop space functors.
-If $(Y, p)$ is an $\cI$-space over $B$, the suspension spectrum $\Si_{B} Y$ is the spectrum over $B$ defined by
+Parametrized spaces and parametrized spectra are related by suspension spectrum and underlying infinite loop space functors.
+If $(Y, p)$ is a space over $B$, the fiberwise suspension spectrum $\Si_{B} Y$ is the spectrum over $B$ defined by